 Chicago apartments that offer proximity to good restaurants or fine shops are always in demand.
 But for the ultimate convenience factor, nothing really comes close to hopping in the elevator and riding it down to find a grocery store, coffee shop or great restaurant right in the apartment building lobby.
 In the age of on-demand grocery delivery and Amazon, it seems like apartment renters could feasibly get everything brought to their door.
 But let’s face it: Sometimes there’s a last-minute grocery run that can’t be ordered up via the smartphone; or maybe renters just get tired of being cooped up in their apartments.
 Having a reliable dining or entertainment outlet right in the building makes the long Chicago winter much more livable.

-Here are five Chicago apartment buildings that give renters an extra dose of the convenience factor by incorporating sensible ground floor retail into the building.
+Here are six Chicago apartment buildings that give renters an extra dose of the convenience factor by incorporating sensible ground floor retail into the building.

 Eleven40 South Loop

 These sharp new apartments in the South Loop are brimming with high end appliances and luxe finishes.
 But sometimes it’s good to cut loose and relax in a spontaneous bout of karaoke.
 Despite the popular assumption that karaoke only happens at bars with a bunch of rowdy strangers whooping and cheering in the background (although that’s a fine way to do it), karaoke can be both an intimate and upscale experience if you know where to look.
 And apartment renters at Eleven40 South Loop don’t have to trek far to find one of the neighborhood’s great hidden gems: a karaoke lounge that does things in the Korean style, which means private rooms for group parties that offer food and drink service to the rooms.
 Walking out of the Eleven40 lobby and heading one door to the north on Wabash Street will land renters at an out-of-this-world party experience that will impress virtuoso singers and karaoke newbies alike.